 Having everyone with window seats board first, regardless of row, then all people with middle seats, then all people with aisle seats is much faster.

-United Airlines switched to this method in June 2013 (although they make an exception for families, allowing them to board together).
+United Airlines switched to this method in June 2013 (although it make an exception for families, allowing them to board together).

 The small downside is that people who are sitting together can't board together, a problem for families with children and couples who inexplicably require continuous physical contact.